Outdoor Fabric: Where To Start

-Whether your fabric is cleanable is a factor that is on a sliding scale of importance based on personal preference.
+Whether you need cleanable fabric is a factor that is on a sliding scale of importance based on personal preference.
+If the fabric is used for outdoor eating areas or spaces where children and pets may make messes, cleanable fabric may be more important to you.
 Essentially, a fabric’s cleanability measures how easily a fabric releases dirt from the weave of the yarns and fibers.
 Most acrylic or olefin outdoor fabrics can be effectively spot cleaned.
 Always follow the manufacturer's cleaning instructions specific to your material, but in the absence of guidelines, the following cleaning steps are generally effective:

 - Blot liquid spills with a clean, dry cloth.
 Blotting is key here--rubbing the spill will drive the stain deeper into the fabric weave.
 For oil-based spills, apply an absorbent such as corn starch, then remove with a straight edge (again, avoid rubbing).

 - Mix a mild cleaning solution of soap (like Dawn) and warm water and apply it to the area.

 - Rinse the fabric thoroughly.
 Get all the soapy residue out and air dry.

 Now that you know to look for UV and water resistance, colorfastness, and cleanability it’s time to start shopping.
 The first name you’ll come across in outdoor fabric is Sunbrella, which is one of the leading names in high-quality outdoor fabric.
 While Sunbrella has a wide selection of colors, patterns, and textures, it isn't the only brand that offers a quality outdoor product.
 Next, we’ll explore the best brands and toughest materials for outdoor fabric.